 Investment in Non-Publicly Traded Investment Vehicles

-In the event a potential or actual conflict occurs, either prior to making an investment or after an investment has been made, upon becoming aware of any conflict (including any potential or actual conflict of any Trustee) the Investment Committee or Investments Office Member must promptly disclose it to the Chair of the Investment Committee.
-Any person with any conflict should not participate in any discussion or decision with respect to the investment.
-After full disclosure has been made relating to the nature of and reason for the conflict, and a determination has been made that such transaction has not and will not constitute an “excess benefit transaction” within IRS law, rule or regulation, the investment may be made or continue to be held if it is approved by the Chair of the Investment Committee and the Executive Committee of the Board of Trustees.
-If the Chair of the Investment Committee has a conflict, then the Executive Committee of the Board, other than the Chair of the Investment Committee, may approve such investment or determine that the investment must be divested.
+Committee Member or Investments Office Member must promptly disclose it to the Chair of the Investment Committee.
+Any person with any conflict shall recuse themselves from any discussion or decision with respect to the investment.
+After full disclosure has been made relating to the nature of and reason for the conflict, and a determination has been made that such transaction has not and will not constitute an "excess benefit transaction" within IRS law, rule or regulation, the investment may be made or continue to be held if it is or has been approved by the Investment Committee, including the affirmative approval of the Chair of the Investment Committee (or, in the case that the Chair has a conflict, the Vice Chair of the Investment Committee).
+If the Investment Committee lacks a quorum to approve the investment without the member that has recused themself, the Investment Committee shall nonetheless record its vote but the Chair of the Investment Committee (or, in the case that the Chair has a conflict, the Vice Chair of the Investment Committee) may approve the investment.